-Before one sneers at the though of a soup loaded with beans & greens, let me assure them that not only is this one of the tastiest soups they’ll ever know, it’s also one of the most comforting and satisfying.
+Before one sneers at the thought of a soup loaded with beans & greens, let me assure them that not only is this one of the tastiest soups they’ll ever know, it’s also one of the most comforting and satisfying.
 The sausage & Parmesan are optional, but I’m all for them to add some additional deep, rich flavor to this Italian classic known as Bean & Escarole Soup.
 Oh – and it’s done with 9 simple ingredients (or less).

 If you loved my Sausage & Spinach Soup, this is basically its lighter (yet equally scrumptious) cousin.